Faculty (company)

 Faculty is a British technology company based in London, UK.
 It provides software, consulting, and services related to artificial intelligence.
-The company was founded in 2014 as a fellowship programme for PhD graduates.
+The company was founded in 2014, as a fellowship programme for PhD graduates.
 Some of its governmental and political work has attracted conflict of interest concerns.

 History

-Faculty was founded by Marc Warner, Angie Ma and Andy Brookes in 2014 under the name Advanced Skills Initiative as a fellowship programme for PhD graduates.
+Faculty was founded by Marc Warner, Angie Ma and Andy Brookes in 2014, under the name Advanced Skills Initiative as a fellowship programme for PhD graduates.
 By 2021, 300 graduates and 200 companies had used the fellowship programme.

 In May 2017, The Observer published an investigative article by Carole Cadwalladr which revealed links between Faculty and Cambridge Analytica, notorious for their involvement in the Facebook–Cambridge Analytica data scandal.
 The investigation revealed that staff had moved between the two companies and that they jointly hosted events.
 Faculty were paid £114,000 by Vote Leave for services during the 2016 Brexit referendum.
 The Guardian revealed in 2020 that Faculty had received £260,000 from Dominic Cummings's private company, Dynamic Maps in 2018 and 2019.

 In February 2018, the Home Office and ASI developed a terrorist content blocking tool that claimed to identify 94% of Daesh propaganda, aiding in preventing it from being uploaded to the Internet.
 It was reported by Wired magazine that Daesh could easily dodge the tool.
 In 2019, it was then reported by the Financial Times that the tool had not been adopted by any companies, even after it had been offered free of charge.

-The company was renamed to its current namesake, "Faculty" in February 2019.
+The company was renamed to its current name, "Faculty", in February 2019.
 According to Faculty, it stopped doing political work that same year.

 Faculty was awarded at least £3 million in government contracts between early 2018 and July 2020.
 In 2020, Faculty won a £400,000 contract to assist the Ministry of Housing Communities and Local Government in the United Kingdom in its response to COVID-19.
 Faculty also worked with the NHS during the pandemic to predict hospital admissions and to help the NHS decide where to send equipment, such as ventilators.

 In May 2021, Faculty raised £30 million in funding from the Apax Digital Fund, bringing their total funding raised to £40 million.
 The funding was expected to create 400 new jobs.
 In June 2021, Janine Lloyd-Jones joined Faculty from the Foreign Office as the company's first marketing and communications director, having worked in government communications for 15 years.